Millions at risk of starvation

 - We are making sure families have clean drinking water

-We have already provided emergency help to 350,000 people in South Sudan, 460,000 people in Somalia and over 1.5 million people in Ethiopia.
-We are assisting 160,000 people through our existing programing in Kenya.
+We are already providing emergency help to 540,000 people in South Sudan, 160,000 people in Kenya, 1.6 million people in Somalia and over 1.5 million people in Ethiopia.

 But we must do more to prevent famine from spreading.